Updated on June 24, 2020.

 But with Apple, the screen seems to fall right off the edge of the top frame with a small notch for the sensors and camera.
 A lot of Android phones are embracing these notches, but Samsung isn’t one of them.
 The fingerprint scanner for the S9 sits directly below the camera on the back of the phone which makes it a much better placement.

 Of course, you can also use facial recognition or your iris to unlock the phone which rivals the FaceID sign-in system offered with the iPhone X.

 2. Display: Does Display Make A Difference?

 The Galaxy S9 wins for display.
-When it comes to the iPhone X vs. Samsung S9 screen, Samsung has a higher resolution display and it uses OLED screen.
+When it comes to screen resolution, Samsung has a higher resolution display and it uses OLED screen.
 The iPhone X has the same display but the pixel density is lower.
 Both phones are able to display HDR content from Netflix, but if you have a subscription to Amazon Prime and use it to watch videos or you like YouTube HDR, you’re only going to get support with the Galaxy S9 and not the iPhone X.

 3. Exterior: Does Glass Make a Considerable Difference?